2002 Regular Session

 WHEREAS, exhibits include George Washington and the American Republic, Produce for Victory; Posters from the American Homefront and Free at Last: A History of the Abolition of Slavery in America; and

 WHEREAS, in 1996 when the new facility opened, 100,000 books were checked out.
 Last year that number was about 400,000.
 In Forrest County, there are 35,000 registered borrowers, nearly half the county's population:

-WHEREAS, it is with great pride that we recognize the skill and accomplishments of this young Mississippian, who has brought honor to his family, his school, his community and to the State of Mississippi:
+WHEREAS, it is with great pride that we recognize excellence evidenced by an outstanding Mississippi such as Pamela Pridgen, who has brought honor to her community and to the State of Mississippi:

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Jonathan West and his parents, Mickie and Tony West, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be presented to Ms. Pamela Pridgen and the members of the Capitol Press Corps.